spionline graphic

 11. We are going to be staying on the bay side of the island and I am curious about the best place to get gulf beach access.
 Is any or most of the gulf beach restricted to those staying in the gulfside hotels?

-12. What is the story on the line of umbrellas and chairs blocking access to the beach?
+12. What is the story on renting umbrellas and chairs on the beach?

 13. What is the best way to get around without a car?